CRT Response Research

 Research Methodology

-F2IRL's research methodolgy includes using experimental measurements to develop computational models that elucidate activation and deformation patterns at baseline, with mechanical dysynchrony, and with cardiac resynchronization therapy.
+F2IRL's research methodology includes using experimental measurements to develop computational models that elucidate activation and deformation patterns at baseline, with mechanical dyssynchrony, and with cardiac resynchronization therapy.

 Experimental Measurements